PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 ```

 Change of the speed of the sending of the morse code is done by setting the
-value of variable "speed_idx".
+value of variable "new_speed_idx".
 The value of this variable will be changed
 after receiving of a CMD_SPEED_CHG message from the master device,
 in which the value for "new_speed_idx" will be sent as data.
 See function "handle_rx()".